What can happen

 Reading through Luke 7:24-28 , Jesus identifies how the Pharisees and experts in the law failed to respond appropriately to John the Baptist and his teaching about the baptism of repentance.

 29 (All the people, even the tax collectors, when they heard Jesus’ words, acknowledged that God’s way was right, because they had been baptized by John.
 30 But the Pharisees and the experts in the law rejected God’s purpose for themselves, because they had not been baptized by John.)

 I find it interesting that those who acknowledged God’s way as being right were the very ones who could admit THEY were the ones in the wrong.
-No one is going to submit to John’s baptism of repentance if they can’t, first of all, admit that.
+No one is going to submit to John’s baptism of repentance if they can’t, first of all, admit that about themselves.

 So due to the fact that the Pharisees and experts couldn’t humble themselves and admit they were wrong in their error, the Scripture says they “rejected God’s purpose for themselves”.

 I think the purpose they rejected was two-fold.

 - God’s purpose for them individually.

 God always has intentions first as it relates to our own life but then that can affect the purpose He plans for us in His kingdom.